ECS201A-WQ24/assignment1/README.md

 matrix multiplication program.
 Compiler optimization flags are options that can be used to improve the *performance* of the program at the expense of compilation time and the ability to debug the program.
-The default version of the matrix multiply program is compiled with flag `-O2`:
+The default version of the matrix multiply program is compiled with the flag `-O2`:

 ```sh
 g++ -o mm mm.cpp -static -O2